xaur/decred-proposals/drafts/awards.md

 # Possible Issues

->-Who would be willing to write?
+>Who would be willing to write?
 Do we need to vet the documents?
 I would be happy to but I also realize to the community I am a reasonably unknown entity (by choice) and there are others who write better than I do!
 - Obtaining expression of interest for social media personnel, interviewers, bloggers, etc.
 - If they do this for a fee we might be perceived as just doing this as a PR stunt which may alienate the award winners...
 - Recipients may reject our reward or decline being interviewed.